Caffeine in sport – background informationPrint this page

 It is widely accepted that any effects of coffee consumption on sports performance are linked to the caffeine in coffee.
-Most of the published work on exercise performance focuses on the effects of caffeine, rather than coffee itself.
+Most of the published work on exercise performance focuses on the effects of caffeine, although more recent research has considered the effect of coffee specifically1-8.

-The European Food Safety Authority (EFSA) published its Scientific Opinion in 2015 on the Safety of Caffeine concluding that ‘single doses of caffeine up to 200mg (about 3mg/kg bw) from all sources do not raise safety concerns for the general adult population, even if consumed less than two hours prior to intense physical exercise under normal environmental conditions’.6
+In 2015, the European Food Safety Authority (EFSA) published its Scientific Opinion on the Safety of Caffeine, concluding that ‘single doses of caffeine up to 200mg (about 3mg/kg bw) from all sources do not raise safety concerns for the general adult population, even if consumed less than two hours prior to intense physical exercise under normal environmental conditions36.

 This information is intended for Healthcare professional audiences.